iQiyuan/Imitate-Motions-from-Videos/README.md

 | ![details](figure/demo.png) | ![example](figure/example.gif) |
 | --------------------------- | ------------------------------ |

+# Overall Framework
+The model first extracts motion information represented by skeletal structure from the target human arm motion videos.
+Then, it retargets the arm motions morphologically to match those of a robotic manipulator, making them essentially equivalent.
+This facilitates the subsequent generation of reference motions for the robotic manipulator to imitate.
+The generated reference motions are then utilized to formulate a reinforcement learning problem, enabling the model to learn a policy to imitate human arm motions or apply a learned policy to imitate unfamiliar motions.

 ## Installation & Setups
 Clone the repository and cd to Imitation-main directory.
 ```bash